postmanlabs/postman-app-support/README.md

 If you have a suggestion or an issue to report, please use this [Github issue tracker](https://github.com/postmanlabs/postman-app-support/issues).
 We recommend that you search the issue tracker to check if someone else has already reported the issue and whether there is a known solution that you can use.
 This probably is the fastest way for you to find a solution to any issue that you are facing.

-If you are adding an issue, please tag it with the appropriate tag so we can respond faster.

 If you are adding a bug report, please add steps to reproduce the bug, Postman version, Chrome version and OS version.
 Any additonal files (collections, data dumps, console errors, screenshots) would be helpful.

 > **Account Specific Queries:**<br />